Friends, family seek answers after father killed in Forest Hill shooting | CBC News

 Gautam Malkani says he looked up to his close friend Kaja.
 He was a caring father, Malkani said, but also a well-connected community member, and an easygoing guy who could always give and take a joke.

-Malkani doesn't want to see his friend get lost in the news cycle or be reduced to a data point.
+Malkani doesn't want to see his friend get lost in the news cycle.

 "When I saw the police statement, it looked like he was a statistic," said Malkani, an IT director for Procter & Gamble.
 "I just needed someone to humanize them."